Russ and the Cave House

 Then disaster struck, and his whole team was made redundant when the company decided they could contract those skills out to lower paid staff working outside the UK.
 Russ tried to get more work, but his knowledge is in a very specialized niche, and the right job just didn't come along.

 So – he amazed the whole family by selling up everything in the UK and buying a “cave-house” to run as a guest house in Spain.
-Taking with him his three lovely ladies – two of them WELL under three years old!!

 I haven't mentioned it before because (although he's a fabulous cook) I wasn't sure how they would fare with the tasks they have had to learn in just a few short months: